Watch Now: Democracy vs. Autocracy in Ukraine and Beyond: A Human Rights Perspective with Kenneth Roth

 For the first event of Perry World House’s new Thakore Family Global Justice and Human Rights Program, Kenneth Roth, former executive director of Human Rights Watch and inaugural Thakore Family Global Justice and Human Rights Visiting Fellow, explored these critical questions.

-This video is provided with automated captions.
-It will soon be provided with clean closed captions.
+This video is provided with clean closed captions.